-The foreign politics program allows students to examine issues and institutions that shape the global political landscape.
+The Foreign Politics minor allows students to examine issues and institutions that shape the global political landscape.

 Students can target courses that interest them most, from global political economy to human rights.
 Special studies in the politics of Europe, Asia, Africa, the Middle East and Latin America are offered.
 Roanoke's students have been accepted to top-ranked graduate and law schools, such as Duke University, Yale University, the University of Virginia and the University of Chicago.
-Graduates currently work as lobbyists, lawyers, judges, professors and political advisors.
+Many of our graduates currently work as lobbyists, lawyers, judges, professors and political advisors.

 We offer a minor in Foreign Politics.